kubesphere-retired/docs.kubesphere.io/content/en/installation/kubesphere-on-qingcloud-instance.md

 ### Verify the Installation

-Inspect the logs of installation, when you see the successful logs as follows, congratulation and enjoy it!
+Inspect the logs of installation.
+When you see the successful logs as follows, congratulations and enjoy it!

 ```
 kubectl logs -n kubesphere-system $(kubectl get pod -n kubesphere-system -l app=ks-install -o jsonpath='{.items[0].metadata.name}') -f